 or a decimal value,

-as specified by the XSD pattern included in the Appendix X (highlighted by a guideline in Appendix Q2), possibly complemented by a Codelist or a Rule applied to this numerical Data Item.
+as specified by the XSD pattern included in the Appendix X, possibly complemented by a Codelist or a Rule applied to this numerical Data Item.

+By default, only the strictly positive values are valid and the numeric value ‘0’ (zero) is not considered as positive integer (idem for ‘0.0’ or 0.000 or similar, not a positive decimal value).

+If the value ‘0’ (zero) can be (exceptionally) included in a numerical Data Item, then these exceptions are highlighted by a guideline in Appendix Q2.

 For EDIFACT and XML messages:

 The decimal separator is the decimal point “.”.
 No other symbols are permitted as decimal separator.